Halkin Arcade, Motcomb St., Belgravia

 This idyllic little French restaurant in Chelsea is well documented as one of the most romantic restaurants in London.
 The décor is French countryside without being cheesy, complete with candlelit nooks, dried flowers, and cluttered wall decorations.
 The classic French fare (ratatouille, coq au vin) lives up to the ambience.
 The chocolate mousse is not to be missed.

 This restaurant is situated in a great location, right on the square, making it the ideal spot for traditional afternoon tea in a posh Chelsea environment (the menu is refreshingly well-priced despite the environs).
 The Botanist Breakfast, which is perfect for kicking off a full day of wandering, includes a generous main dish and coffee and rings in at £12.

 If you’re visiting London, it’s sort of a requirement to visit a pub, and the Grenadier is our long-time favorite.
 It’s tucked away in a cobblestone mews and features a cozy fireplace for rainy days.
 Once you’ve settled in, take the time to sample the fantastic beer menu and indulge in some classic pub food.

 44 Elizabeth St., Belgravia

-This elegant gastropub comes complete with open fireplaces for a cozy effect in winter and floor-to-ceiling windows that open out onto Elizabeth Street in warmer months.
-The comprehensive bar menu (which ranges from the likes of rock oysters to a Steak & Guinness pie) should leave you wanting for nothing, but in case you are, a more formal (and pricey) dining room menu is served on the first floor.
+This elegant gastropub has open fireplaces for a cozy effect in winter and floor-to-ceiling windows that open out onto Elizabeth Street in warmer months.
+The comprehensive bar menu (which ranges from rock oysters to a steak and Guinness pie) should leave you wanting for nothing, but in case you are, a more formal (and pricey) dining room menu is served on the first floor.